near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 ##### `signIn`

-Add `FunctionCall` access key(s) for one or more accounts.
+Add one `FunctionCall` access key for one or more accounts.
 This request should require explicit approval from the user.

 ```ts
 import { utils } from "near-api-js";